1. The covered patio and pool house, axially arranged with the lap pool and garage, are pulled apart from the main house to define outdoor rooms.

 7. The house is nestled on a one-acre lot between existing specimen trees.
 A simple bed of Heuchera with contrasting color defines outdoor space between the bedroom wing and patio.

-13. Decoupage cabinets with French botanical prints, antique farm sink with brass faucet, antique crystal chandelier, and salvaged marble island top are intentionally anachronistic.
+18. Decoupage cabinets with birds that relate to nature, antique farm sink with brass faucet, antique crystal chandelier, and salvaged marble island top are intentionally anachronistic.